manhhhh8321/react-search-app/README.md

 ```sh
 yarn run test
 ```
-Test coverage reports are generated in the `coverage` folder.
+Test coverage reports & UI screenshots are generated in the `screenshots` folder.

 ---